 About the Bank

 Wells Fargo is one the largest and oldest continuously operating banks in the U.S., and it also ranks as one of the biggest banks in the world.
-The bank has a significant physical presence, with over 6,000 branches and 13,000 ATMs in states stretching from coast to coast, and an additional 2,300 locations worldwide.
+The bank has a significant physical presence, with over 5,000 branches and 13,000 ATMs in states stretching from coast to coast.

-Consumers can get virtually any banking need met with Wells Fargo products, which include:
+Consumers can meet virtually any banking need with Wells Fargo products, which include:

 - Checking and savings accounts